Calculation of Kapitza resistance with kinetic equation: Abstract

 \section{Abstract}

-A new method is introduced for calculation of interfacial thermal resistance in the case of heat transport through the interface by phonons.
-A unique feature of the method is taking into account all the consequences of a non-equilibrium character of phonon distribution functions during heat transfer.We introduce a model set of transmission and reflection amplitudes of phonons at the interface based on the most common in the literature Diffuse Mismatch Model.
-For the proposed model we derive an exact analytical solution.
-The problem is also solved for a set of transmission and reflection amplitudes characterized by a free parameter.
+A new method for calculation of interfacial thermal resistance in the case of heat transport through the interface by phonons is introduced in this research.
+The novelty of the suggested approach consists in the consideration of all the consequences of a non-equilibrium character of phonon distribution functions during the heat transfer.
+We use the well-described Diffuse Mismatch Model in order to introduce a model set of transmission and reflection amplitudes of phonons at the interface.
+An exact analytical solution for the proposed model is derived.
+Finally, the problem is solved for a set of transmission and reflection amplitudes characterized by a free parameter.